-For many years, firstly as a lecturer and more recently as a staff developer, I have been interested in the potential of action research as applied to teaching and learning in a university context.
+For many years, firstly as a lecturer and more recently as an academic developer, I have been interested in the potential of action research as applied to teaching and learning in a university context.
 This interest was sustained through establishing an active group of like-minded colleagues at Liverpool Hope University who met regularly to discuss and research pedagogical issues.
 This, in turn, has led to three international Pedagogical Research in Higher Education (PRHE 06, 08, 10) conferences.
 An account of this initiative is described in Norton & Owens 2013 and Norton, 2014).

 Each conference also produced a special issue of the Hope University in-house journal PRIME (Pedagogical Research In Maximising Education) which itself was designed to promote and disseminate learning and teaching action research studies.

 Pedagogical action research can most simply be defined as systematically investigating your own teaching and assessment practice and/or your students’ learning (often the two cannot be separated).
 Pedagogical action research is derived from an ‘issue’ that has arisen in your pedagogical practice as an ‘academic’ (a term I use inclusively to represent all who are involved in student learning, such as teachers, learning support professionals, librarians, and staff developers to name but a few).
 Most importantly, as a form of action research, this kind of research has the dual aim of contributing to theoretical knowledge and to improving practice.

 The work on action research culminated in a book, the first edition of which I wrote in 2009 to help others who were interested in carrying out this type of research but who might not necessarily have the social science/education research background to know where to begin.
 With this thought in mind I wrote a practical ‘walk with me’ type of book , the purpose of which would enable the reader to design, carry out, analyse and disseminate a pedagogical action research study which would be of publishable quality.